-The new tram extension when opened will provide a truly multimodal transport network in the Cty of Wolverhampton.
-Residents will easily be able to change between bus, tram and train as the new extension serves both the bus interchange and the railway station.
+The new tram extension when opened will provide a truly multimodal transport network in the City of Wolverhampton.
+Public transport users will easily be able to change between bus, tram and train as the new extension serves both the bus interchange and the Railway Station.

-The current terminus at Wolverhampton St. George’s will continue to be used too with it’s convenient location close to Wolverhampton’s shopping district making it perfect for a “shopper’s service”.
+The current terminus at Wolverhampton St. George’s will continue to be used with its convenient location close to Wolverhampton’s shopping district making it perfect as a ‘shopper’s service’.

 What benefits will this bring to the Wolverhampton area?

-Will it provide links to the train station?
+Will it provide links to the Railway Station?

-There will be a new tram terminus at the redesigned railway station in Wolverhampton allow easy interchange between rail and tram.
+There will be a new tram terminus at the redesigned Railway Station in Wolverhampton allowing easy interchange between heavy rail and tram.

 What provisions are in place to reduce noise while the work is being carried out?